PCB Matrix Format

 STEPREPEAT_MATRIX=[Matrix File],[Insert X],[Insert Y],[Row Count],[Column Count],[Row Distance],[Column Distance],[Rotate],[Mirror]

-Matrix file - Absolute or Relative path to an existing Matrix file.
+Matrix file - Absolute or Relative path to an existing PCB Matrix file.

-Insert X - X coordinate used for the insert point of the Matrix file.
+Insert X - X coordinate used for the insert point of the PCB Matrix file.

-Insert Y - Y coordinate used for the insert point of the Matrix file.
+Insert Y - Y coordinate used for the insert point of the PCB Matrix file.

 Row Count - Number of Rows